 Teaching Philosophy

 As a teacher and researcher, I aim to help students reach their full potential.
-I believe in creating a safe and welcoming space where students feel comfortable in every way—physically, emotionally, and socially.
-In this environment, students can openly share their thoughts, challenge one another, and grow wiser together.
+I believe in creating a safe and welcoming space where students feel comfortable in every way, physically, emotionally, and socially.
+In this environment, students can openly share their thoughts, challenge one another, and collectively grow wiser.

 I recognize that every student is unique.
 They thrive in a stimulating environment where the content and the way it’s taught make them think.
-To achieve this, I use different learning strategies based on what students share and what works best for them.
+To achieve this, I employ various learning strategies tailored to what students share and what works best for them.
 I also use interactive tools to make the learning more engaging.
 By adapting my teaching materials to the group’s knowledge and skills, I make the learning experience more relevant and enjoyable for everyone.